-The incorporation of natural resource provisions and environment protection zones within the KLEP (Local Centres) and the PLEP will need to be supplemented by detailed provisions in the associated development control plans.
-These would most likely cover:
+The incorporation of natural resource provisions and environment protection zones within the KLEP (Local Centres) and the PLEP have been supplemented by detailed provisions in the associated development control plans.
+These cover:

-- the design, construction and management of uses in these zones, particularly with respect to dwellings (NSW Department of Planning: 2009), - the encouragement of appropriate vegetation retention, regeneration and planting; - measures to assist flora pollination and fauna food resources; - measures to protect habitat; - tree and vegetation preservation controls (outside the DA process); and - opportunities for enhancement of ecological values as part of a development.
+- the design, construction and management of uses in these zones, particularly with respect to dwellings. - the encouragement of appropriate vegetation retention, regeneration and planting; - measures to assist flora pollination and fauna food resources; - measures to protect habitat; - tree and vegetation preservation controls (outside the DA process); and - opportunities for enhancement of ecological values as part of a development.

-It is recommended that objectives and controls be provided for each Greenweb category, namely categories 1 to 5.
-Similarly, objectives and controls for the riparian lands should be provided for each category of riparian land.
+The objectives and controls are provided for each Greenweb category, namely categories 1 to 5.
+Similarly, objectives and controls for the riparian lands are provided for each category of riparian land.

-It is recommended that the DCPs make it clear that certain general land management works are acceptable within Category 1 biodiversity lands.
+The DCPs make it clear that certain general land management works are acceptable within Category 1 biodiversity lands.
 These works include the creation, upgrade and maintenance of fire trails, access roads, car parks and picnic areas on public lands, as well as the maintenance of asset protection zones.

-It is also recommended that provision for a merit assessment of appropriate riparian setbacks be allowed in the DCP.
-Any merit assessment for a site that seeks to reduce a target distance, would need to demonstrate both the necessity for the reduced setback and how the proposal still meets the objectives for the identified category.
+The provision for a merit assessment of appropriate riparian setbacks has been included in the DCPs.
+Any merit assessment for a site that seeks to reduce a target distance, needs to demonstrate both the necessity for the reduced setback and how the proposal still meets the objectives for the identified category.

-5 References
+10 References